ScientistMallikarjunan/Blackhole/README.md

 # Evolve
 This repository aims to provide better chatting experience.
-Mainly to support techincal discussions and knowledge sharing this is created.
+This chatting app mainly aims to improve the experience of techincal discussions and knowledge sharing in a different way.